Nord1cWarr1or/NextClientServerApi/README.md

 - Effects for viewmodel.
 Allows you to set rendering effects for viewmodels, as well as skin and body.
 - Sprite management api.
 Allows you to display sprites on the screen.
 - Extended fov message.
 Allows you to set the interpolation time of the fov change.
+- Override of deathmsg weapon sprites.
+Allows you to customize weapon icons in kill feed.

 Coming soon:
 - Separate precaching for regular cs 1.6 client and NextClient.